hvianna/audioMotion.js/README.md

 * Visual file explorer and play queue, with drag-n-drop support
 * Supports M3U playlists (`m3u` and `m3u8` file extensions)
 * Visualize audio from your microphone (or "stereo mix", if your soundcard supports it)
-* Lightweight custom web/file server written in node.js — also works on standard web servers with minimal additional configuration
+* Lightweight custom file server written in node.js — also works on standard web servers with minimal additional configuration
 * Client runs in any modern browser

 ## Online demo

 https://hvianna.github.io/audioMotion.js/

-On the demo site you can play songs from your PC and use the microphone input.
-Since there are no media files hosted on the site, the file explorer and play queue are not available.
+The demo allows you to play songs from your PC and use the microphone input.
+File explorer and play queue are not available, since there are no media files hosted on that server.

 ## Quick start